khsgym/HobbyLab/HobbyStudiesLiterature/README.rst

 Literature of Research on Hobbies.
 **********************************
-This is a paper list about research on hobbies made by `Kohei Sugiyama <https://researchmap.jp/ksugiyama/?lang=english>`_.
+This is a interdisciplinary paper list about research on hobbies made by `Kohei Sugiyama <https://researchmap.jp/ksugiyama/?lang=english>`_.

 .. contents::
     :local: